alepoptosis/alepoptosis.github.io/_posts/2019-09-12-w37_makeover_monday.md

 ### What works with this chart?

-- It is very visually appealing, with a pleasant colour scheme that allows a more or less clear distinction between the different books/trends analysed.
+- It is **very visually appealing**, with a pleasant colour scheme that allows a more or less clear distinction between the different books/trends analysed.

 ### What doesn't work with this chart?

-- Representing a change over time with unconnected circles on a chart is very confusing.
-It is not easy to follow the progression of each book and the result is that the viewer only gets a general idea of which volumes were more popular in a general timespan, but any meaningful trend gets lost in the mess, with many circles (even of the same colour) often overlapping;
+- Representing a change over time with **unconnected circles on a chart is very confusing**.
+It is not easy to follow the progression of each book and the result is that the viewer only gets a **general idea** of which volumes were more popular in a general timespan, but **any meaningful trend gets lost** in the mess;
-- There is no clear scale for what the size of the dots mean, as the y axis should already represent the volume of checkouts/web searches and there is no other legend in the chart;
+- There is no clear scale for **what the size of the circles means**, as the y axis should already represent the volume of checkouts/web searches and there is no other legend in the chart;
-- The description of the y axis is confusing, and it contains a word that is either a typo or a very dated way of saying "volume" (volumn);
+- The **description of the y axis is confusing**, and it contains a word that is either a typo or a very outdated way of saying "volume" (volumn);
-- Overall, it feels like whoever made the chart was more focused on making something that was visually appealing rather than on conveying accurate information or highlighting a particular trend.
+- Overall, it feels like whoever made the chart was **more focused** on making something that was **visually appealing** rather than on conveying accurate information or highlighting a particular trend.

 ### How can it be improved?

 - Of course, the dataset we had did not contain exactly the same information contained in the Jane Austen visualisation, but the aim was the same: use the checkout records of the public library to show the change in popularity over time of the books from a certain author for the Seattle area.
-Therefore, I made the area chart representing book checkouts over time the main piece of my dashboard;
+Therefore, I made the **area chart representing book checkouts over time the main piece of my dashboard**;
-- Then, since many books from J. Patterson follow a series, I used a bar chart to show the viewer which series were the most popular by checkout numbers.
-I also allowed them to filter the checkouts over time chart to see only data relevant to a specific book series (or to books that do not belong to one);
+- Then, since many books from J. Patterson follow a series, I used a bar chart to show the viewer **which series were the most popular** by checkout numbers.
+I also allowed them to **filter the checkouts** over time chart to see only data relevant to a specific book series (or to books that do not belong to one);
-- Also, seen how prolific an author J. Patterson is, I showed the viewer how many books were published per year (even if this might contain some invalid data, as sometimes the same book had more than one publishing year).
+- Also, seen how prolific an author J. Patterson is, I showed the viewer **how many books were published per year** (even if this might contain some **invalid data**, as sometimes the same book had more than one publishing year).
 This also allows the viewer to filter the checkouts over time/series charts by publishing data, revealing some trends on how checkouts tend to taper off in the years following the first publication;
-- Finally, I added a small filter at the bottom to allow the viewer to select a specific book they are curious about.
+- Finally, I added a small filter at the bottom to allow the viewer to **select a specific book** they might be curious about.
 This alters the other three charts, showing them if the book belongs to a series, when it was published, and how many times it was checked out during the years.

 ![Image](https://i.imgur.com/SEwSQfc.png)